 Of course, washing with soap and water isn’t always practical.
 Take your phone for example - washing most phones in soap and water would be a disaster!
 At Modern Hygiene Solutions, we recommend UVC disinfection for electronics and other objects that cannot be washed with soap and water.

 Ultraviolet light disinfection is relatively new to consumers, and many wonder, “Is this for real?”
 Don’t take our word for it!
 UVC light disinfection is a proven technology.
 Hospitals like The Mayo Clinic have been using UVC disinfection since 2015 to safeguard their patients.There is a 2014 article, “Portable UV light as an alternative for decontamination”, that affirms the 99.9% effectiveness of wands and other consumer-oriented UVC disinfection products against bacteria and viruses, as well as other microorganisms.
 Like Lysol, we’re adding an “*When used as directed.”
-Stay tuned for our next blog, in which we discuss the proper use of UVC disinfection devices to ensure they live up to the promise.
+Stay tuned for our next blog, in which we discuss safe and proper use of UVC disinfection devices to ensure they live up to the promise.